yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

 In another terminal, run

 ```
-tmsp_cli echo hello
+tmsp-cli echo hello
-tmsp_cli info
+tmsp-cli info
 ```

+The application should echo `hello` and give you some information about itself.

 A TMSP application must provide two things:

   - a socket server
   - a handler for TMSP messages

-When we run the `tmsp_cli` tool we open a new connection to the application's socket server, send the given TMSP message, and wait for a response.
+When we run the `tmsp-cli` tool we open a new connection to the application's socket server, send the given TMSP message, and wait for a response.

 The server may be generic for a particular language, and we provide one for Go in `tmsp/server`.
-There is one for Python in `example/python/tmsp/server.py`, but it could use more love.
+There is one for Python in `example/python/tmsp/server.py`, and one for Node JS in `example/js/server.js`.

 The handler is specific to the application, and may be arbitrary, so long as it is deterministic and conforms to the TMSP interface specification.